sharkson-mgn/sharkson-mgn/README.md

 # PROGRAMMING?!
 ![PROGRAMMING?!
 I CAN DO THIS ALL DAY!](https://sharkson.eu/img/icandothisallday.gif "PROGRAMMING?!
 I CAN DO THIS ALL DAY!")

+# I like memes.
+You see, also I like word games, some sentences perfectly describe and hitly summing certain situations or mainly the world.

 <!---
 maganiczny/maganiczny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.